CztCFfSNI/PeerEvaluation/README.md

    - the admin will be able to see all the students
 * Manage Teams
    - under manage team, the admin can look at students in the team by clicking on the Show button, or edit by adding or removing from a specific team by clicking on the Edit button, or delete a team by clicking the Destroy button.
-   - the admin can also make a new  by clicking on the New Team button at the bottom.
+   - the admin can also make a new team by clicking on the New Team button at the bottom.
 * View Reviews
    - under view reviews, the admin can look at all the reviews written by students to other students
 * Manage Projects